jshawtime/saywhatwant/READMES-current/08-INDEXEDDB-IMPLEMENTATION-COMPLETE.md

 A **fully modular IndexedDB storage system** that seamlessly replaces localStorage while adding powerful features like filter memory and automatic data retention management.

+### 🚀 **Auto-Sync Now Active!**
+The IndexedDB system now **automatically captures all displayed messages**:
+- Any message that appears on screen is immediately saved to IndexedDB
+- Works with data from localStorage, Cloudflare KV, or any source
+- Maintains the 24-hour rolling window for all messages
+- Applies lifetime filter memory for permanent retention
+- **No manual intervention needed - fully automatic!**

 ### ✅ **Core Requirements Met**

 1. **Zero Behavioral Changes** - The app works exactly as before